Clay pigeon shooting: Laser clay shooting

-The activity can be done indoors or outdoors.
-Just like traditional clay shooting clays are released from a trap and the participants shoot at the flying disc.
+Laser shooting can also be practised indoors.
+As with traditional clay shooting, clays are released from a trap and the participants shoot at the flying disc.
 Unlike traditional clay shooting, multiple participants all shoot at the same disc.
-In most equipment the register of hits and misses is recorded electronically, and the sounds of the shotgun firing and the clay being hit are played from simulated sounds.
+In most equipment the register of hits and misses is recorded electronically, and sounds of shotgun firing and the clay being hit are played electronically.

-Although the activity is similar to traditional clay shooting it does use slightly different shooting principles, some of which are closer to target shooting.
+Although the activity is similar to traditional clay shooting it uses slightly different shooting principles, some of which are closer to target shooting.